The E-Commerce Market in China is developing very fast these few decades.

 The Growth of Multiple E-Commerce Festivals

 Source Alizila; The Tmall Winter Festival Was Designed To Galvanize Interest in the Winter Olympics (image from the event).
-Alibaba is Official Partners with the Olympic Games.
+Alibaba is an Official Partner with the Olympic Games.
 Indeed, the next Winter Olympics will be held in Beijing.

 Alibaba’s E-commerce ‘festivals’ in China are now supported by Hollywood scale trailers, highlighting the magnitude of ‘blockbuster’ digital consumerism.